Learning and Maintaining

 Maintaining:

 Out of the 70 plus dogs that have been through here in the past 3 years, Pinky may have broken the record for meeting the entire pack at the same time.
 She’s a very confident dog.
-Pinky is one of the most learning_bl_8confident dogs I’ve ever been around.
+Pinky is one of the most confident dogs I’ve ever been around.
 She gets along with cats, kids, dogs, people and she tolerates our pig, Snack Pak.
 We will get to that in the “learning” section.

 She’s also a great runner.
 She would do well in an active family.
 We call her our “CrossFit” dog.
 She walks with the pack with no problem, as well!